Matrix Decomposition and Applications: UTV Decomposition

-The existence of the ULV decomposition is from the QR and LQ decomposition. \begin{proof}[of Theorem~\ref{theorem:ulv-decomposition}] For any rank $r$ matrix $\bA=[\ba_1, \ba_2, \ldots, \ba_n]$, we can use a column permutation matrix $\bP$ (Definition~\ref{definition:permutation-matrix}, p.~\pageref{definition:permutation-matrix}) such that the linearly independent columns of $\bA$ appear in the first $r$ columns of $\bA\bP$.
-Without loss of generality, we assume $\bb_1, \bb_2, \ldots, \bb_r$ are the $r$ linearly independent columns of $\bA$ and
+The existence of the ULV decomposition follows from those of the QR and LQ decomposition. \begin{proof}[of Theorem~\ref{theorem:ulv-decomposition}] For any rank-$r$ matrix $\bA=[\ba_1, \ba_2, \ldots, \ba_n]$, a column permutation matrix $\bP$ (Definition~\ref{definition:permutation-matrix}) can be used to reorder the columns of $\bA$, placing its linearly independent columns in the first $r$ positions of $\bA\bP$.
+Without loss of generality, let $\bb_1, \bb_2, \ldots, \bb_r$ denote the $r$ linearly independent columns of $\bA$.
+Then,